glin/reactable/README.md

   defaultSorted = NULL,       # Column names to sort by default.
-Or a named list with values of "asc" or "desc" pagination = TRUE,          # Enable pagination? defaultPageSize = 10,       # Default page size pageSizeOptions =           # Page size options
+Or a named list with values of "asc" or "desc" pagination = TRUE,          # Enable pagination? defaultPageSize = 10,       # Default page size showPageSizeOptions = FALSE,# Show page size options? pageSizeOptions =           # Page size options
     c(10, 25, 50, 100),
   paginationType = "numbers", # Pagination control to use.
 Either "numbers" (the default), "jump", or "simple" showPagination = NULL,      # Show pagination?
-Defaults to TRUE if the table has more than one page showPageSizeOptions = TRUE, # Show page size options? showPageInfo = TRUE,        # Show page info? minRows = 1,                # Minimum number of rows to show selection = NULL,           # Enable row selection?
+Defaults to TRUE if the table has more than one page showPageInfo = TRUE,        # Show page info? minRows = 1,                # Minimum number of rows to show per page selection = NULL,           # Enable row selection?
 Either "multiple" or "single" selectionId = NULL,         # Shiny input ID for the selected rows details = NULL,             # Additional content to display when expanding a row.
 See row details below